 At this time of the day I may also get on with one of these tasks:

 - work on a proofreading or editing project

 - research facts for a proofreading project or blog post

 - complete a stage of a CPD training course

 - prepare a primary tuition lesson.

-9:00am: When Tom has cycled off to work, I have usually done two sets of the Pomodoro timing technique.
+9:00am: By the time Mr D has cycled off to work, I have usually done several sets of the Pomodoro timing technique.
 I have completed a couple of hours of work or admin.
-I realise that I really should eat some breakfast.
+I realise that I am hungry and should eat some breakfast.
 A break and a change of view is needed.

 9:30am: My sons (both in their 20s) have gone about their business.
 They are old enough to be independent, thank goodness.
 I get on with the next part of the morning routine.